 It has now been five years since The Barefoot Movement took off their shoes and took to the stage.
 Hard work and talent have taken them from east coast to west, from north to south, and even across the Atlantic Ocean.
 They have appeared in Country Weekly Magazine, on CMT Edge, Music City Roots, and Woodsongs Old-Time Radio Hour.
 Their original music was featured on the Outdoor Channel’s program “Huntin’ the World: Southern Style” and their music video for their popular song “Second Time Around” has been seen nationally on the Zuus Country Network.
 They have been selected as showcase artists at both the International Bluegrass Music Association and the Americana Festival conferences and were first runners up at the 2013 Telluride Bluegrass Festival’s New Band Competition.

 With crowds teeming with enthusiasm at every performance, and new fans joining the fold across the nation, word is surely spreading and the message is clear: barefoot is better.
 Won’t you join the movement?

-Jim Hurst is playing 2 shows at Sylvester Manor on March 28, 6:00 & 8:00 PM.
-Don’t miss this opportunity to see this bluegrass virtuoso in our intimate house show setting.
+The Barefoot Movement are playing 2 shows at Sylvester Manor on April 25, 6:00 & 8:00 PM.
+Don’t miss this opportunity to see this up & coming young bluegrass group in our intimate house show setting.